Michaelaalo/Covid19_Tableau_and_SQL_project/README.md

      WHERE continent IS NOT NULL
      ORDER BY total_cases, total_deaths;
      ```
-   - **Explanation:** Provides a global summary of total cases, total deaths, and death percentage, giving an overall view of the pandemic's impact.
+   - **Explanation:** Provides a global summary of total cases, total deaths, and death percentage.

 9. **Total Population vs Vaccinations**
    - **Code:**